 Quickstart¶

-Let's begin by downloading an image that we will use in this notebook.
+Let's start by downloading an image to use in this notebook.

 !pip install opencv-python # Run if opencv is not installed in your system